How to Answer Questions in a Meeting or Presentation -5 steps

 Knowing how to answer questions asked in presentations or meetings will help you feel more confident and appear more credible.
-Here are the five steps to help you manage that part of your presentation effectively.
+Here are the five steps to help you effectively manage that part of your presentation.

 2 Control Decide when you want to take questions: at the end, at certain points during the presentation, or at anytime during your presentation.
 Beware: if you are presenting to the C Suite, you may not get to decide when questions are asked.